kubedb/cli/docs/guides/elasticsearch/custom-config/with-topology.md

             storage: 50Mi
 ```

-Wait for few minutes, KubeDB will create necessary secrets, services, and statefulsets.
+Now, wait for few minutes.
+KubeDB will create necessary secrets, services, and statefulsets.

 Check resources created in `demo` namespace by KubeDB,